-From Academic Program Assessment Plan
+From Academic Program Assessment Plan - General Guidelines for Assessing Core Courses

 1. Program Goals

 - Improve critical reading, writing, thinking, and argumentative skills of the kind useful in philosophy and all subjects; - Develop a basic understanding of the discipline of philosophy through studying a diversity of major issues and of major historical figures.